cucapra/diospyros/demo/README.md

 SRCS := src/example.c src/transpose_and_multiply.c
 ```

 And run again with `make` to see the results.
-You should see a similar result as before with the naice kernel taking around 200 cycles and the optimized kernel being faster.
+You should see a similar result as before with the naive kernel taking around 200 cycles and the optimized kernel being faster.

 To see a completed version of this demonstration, you can also look at the `diospyros/demo/src-completed` folder for reference.